NBizzell/time-lapse-crystals/Make/worksheet.md

-There are are some other ways to set up the camera to take the pictures instructions are available here for [using Python](https://github.com/NBizzell/time-lapse-crystals/blob/master/Lesson-2/worksheet2.md) and [ using the bash](https://github.com/NBizzell/time-lapse-crystals/blob/master/Lesson-2/worksheet4.md).
+There are are some other ways to set up the camera to take the pictures instructions are available here for [using Python](https://github.com/NBizzell/time-lapse-crystals/blob/master/Lesson-2/worksheet2.md) and [ using Bash and Cron](https://github.com/NBizzell/time-lapse-crystals/blob/master/Lesson-2/worksheet4.md).